datamesh-governance/datamesh-governance.com/policies/definitions/data-product/data-product.md

 When we say _a data product_, we explicitly do not mean these related concepts:

-- _Data as a Product:_ The principle to apply product thinking on analytical data
+- _Data as a Product:_ The data mesh _principle_ to apply product thinking on analytical data
 - _Data is our Product:_ We sell data to our customers
+- _Data Contract:_ The agreement under which data is made accessible

 ## Consequences